 - 1. Attendance is vital to the success of this course.
-However, since "life happens" you are allowed three absences during the course for sickness or other needs.
-Use these days wisely.
-If you miss more than three class periods, 30 points will be deducted from your final grade for each additional absence.
+However, since "life happens" you are allowed two absences during the course for sickness or other needs.
+In other words, you can miss the equivalent of an entire week of class, but use these days wisely.
+If you miss more than two class periods, 30 points will be deducted from your final grade for each additional absence.
 Attendance will be taken at some point during each class.
-You are responsible for signing the attendance sheet.
+You are responsible for making sure you are there when attendance is taken.
 You are responsible for obtaining assignments and notes on any missed lectures from classmates.
 Excessive absences will negatively impact your final grade in the course.
 Students involved with University-sanctioned events must notify the instructor prior to the event.
 Habitual tardiness will also lower your course grade.
-If you are late to class on a presentation day, under no circumstances should you enter the classroom while one of your peers is giving a speech.
+If you are late to class on a presentation day, under no circumstances should you enter the classroom during a presentation.
 Wait until the presentation is finished, then enter the room. - 2.
 Academic dishonesty will not be tolerated.
 Academic dishonesty is defined as follows: "Academic dishonesty includes, but is not limited to, cheating, plagiarizing, fabricating of information or citations, facilitating acts of academic dishonesty by others, having unauthorized possession of examinations, submitting work of another person or work previously used without informing the instructor, or tampering with the academic work of other students" (The University Faculty Senate Policies for Students). - 3.
 Citizenship/Participation.
 Your grade in this class depends in part upon your level of participation.
 Your success in this course relies not only upon your group communication and public speaking abilities, but also upon your participation as a good group and general audience member.
 Good participation can include enthusiastically joining activities, asking and answering questions, actively listening to your peers and the instructor, and providing relevant, outside material to class.
 Alternatively, withdrawing from group discussions and activities, reading the paper while others are speaking, making constant discussion and/or noise, falling asleep, or arriving late will all be noted as poor participation and will be reflected in your course grade.
 One more thing-this is a cell free zone!
 Turn off your cell phone when you come to class.
-If you have an absolute need to have a cell phone on (you are an on call EMT or you are expecting your significant other to go into labor and deliver a child any day now) tell me.
+If you have an absolute need to have a cell phone on (you are an on-call EMT or you are expecting your significant other to go into labor and deliver a child any day now) tell me.
 Even silent mode is pretty loud and distracting when another group is speaking.
-If your cell phone goes off during another group's speech, I will severely deduct from your participation points.
+If your cell phone goes off during a presentation (even if it is your own), I will severely deduct from your participation points (10-20 points).